 Maintain Your Devices

-Keep your operating system, drivers, and antivirus software up to date.
-Run malware scans regularly to eliminate hidden bandwidth consumers.
+Keep your operating system, drivers, and antivirus updated.
+Run malware scans regularly to catch programs that are eating up your connection.

 Advanced Troubleshooting